Keeping Safe in NZ

 Why should you care about this law?

 The majority of STIs do not present any obvious symptoms.
 Therefore, you may have something without realising it, and potentially pass this on to other partners.
 We are aware many of our clients do not get regularly tested, and this means it is more important for us to practice safe sex.
 There is a growing trend of providers offering natural oral, especially in Australia, and it is becoming more prevalent in New Zealand too.
 It is possible to contract oral STIs, and these are often asymptomatic.

-The common STIs are becoming resistant to current antibiotics, which means they are not easily cured with a pill as they once were.
+The common STIs are becoming resistant to current antibiotics, which means there are some strains which are not easily cured anymore.
 Furthermore, serious STIs like syphilis are making a return - this can be fatal if left untreated.
 I am deeply uncomfortable seeing clients who are comfortable with taking the risk of not using condoms.

 The law is less certain around providers receiving oral, and many providers offer this without a form of protection.

 Everyone who is sexually active should get regularly tested.
 Ask for throat swabs too

 How do I keep myself safe?

 I do not shave within 12 hours of bookings to reduce the risk of micro-cuts in which make me more susceptible to infections such as HIV which are spread through the bloodstream.

 I only use mouthwash within two hours of our session as brushing my teeth just prior to kissing increases my risk of oral infections through small abrasions in the gums.